vineetk1/conversational-transaction-bot/README.md

 ```
 python3 ctbMain.py input_param_files/distilgpt2_params
 ```
 The user-settable hyper-parameters are in the file *input_param_files/distilgpt2_params*.
 It is envisioned that there will be many such files, in the *input_param_files* directory, each with their own unique set of hyperparameters.
-A list of all hyper-parameters can be found in the <a href="https://www.pytorchlightning.ai" target="_blank">PyTorch-Lightning documentation</a>, and any hyper-parameter can be used.
+A list of all the hyper-parameters can be found in the <a href="https://www.pytorchlightning.ai" target="_blank">PyTorch-Lightning documentation</a>, and any hyper-parameter can be used.
 To assist in Training, this software can automatically find an initial Learning-Rate and a Batch-Size.
 As training progresses, graphs of *"training-loss vs. epoch #"* and *"validation-loss vs. epoch #"* are plotted in real-time using TensorBoard.

 ## Evaluate the trained model
 Verify that the current working directory is the default directory.
 ```